nnesse/glbindify/Readme.md

 	make
 	make install

 On Windows `glbindify` can be built with the Visual Studio solution file in the `windows` folder.
-The resulting executable must be run from the top level source directory.
+Note that the resulting executable must be run from the top level source directory.

-The generated bindings will work on any supported platform regardless of build system. `glbindify` can also be built without the build system by compiling the sources with default options.
+The generated bindings will work on any supported platform regardless of the system they were built on. `glbindify` can also be built without the build system by compiling the sources with default options.
 For example:

 	g++ glbindify.cpp tinyxml2.cpp -o glbindify